wp-plugins/google-calendar-events/readme.txt

 * Displays events as a list or within a calendar grid
 * Events from multiple Google Calendar feeds can be shown in a single list / grid
 * Lists and grids can be displayed in posts, pages or within a widget
-* Options to change the number of events retrieved, date / time format, cache duration etc.
+* Options to change the number of events retrieved, date / time format, cache duration etc
-* Options to change the information displayed (start time, location, description etc.).
+* Complete customisation of the event information displayed
 * Calendar grids can have the ability to change the month displayed, utilising AJAX

 Please visit the plugin homepage for how to get started and other help: